oils-for-unix/oils/doc/error-handling.md

 So shell is confusing and inconsistent, but Oil fixes all these problems.
 You never lose the exit code of `false`.

+&nbsp;

+## Acknowledgments

+- Thank you to `ca2013` for extensive review and proofreading of this doc.